consentfactory/commitconfirm-com/content/posts/dot1x-juniper-ise-issue/index.md

 description: "Exploring the cause and solution of a strange dot1x issue from a Juniper Mist deployment."
 date: "2025-04-15"
 draft: false
-tags: [ juniper, juniper-mist, mist, dot1x, nac, cisco, cisco-ise, ise ]
+tags: [ juniper, juniper-mist, mist, dot1x, nac, cisco, cisco-ise, ise, wired-assurance ]
 ---
 It was a December holiday break, and I was working away, preparing for a coming project, but something stirred in the air; something was wrong.